huma-engineering/testify/README.md

 Supported go versions
 ==================

-We support the three major Go versions, which are 1.13, 1.14 and 1.15 at the moment.
+We currently support the most recent major Go versions from 1.13 onward.

 ------